Catholic Church and health care: Theological basis: euntes docete et curate infirmos

 St Matthew the Evangelist and an Angel, 1661, by Rembrandt.
-St Matthew, one of the authors of the New Testament, wrote that Jesus wanted his followers to care for the sick.
+The Gospel of Matthew states that Jesus wanted his followers to care for the sick.

 Catholic social teaching urges concern for the sick.
 Jesus Christ, whom the church holds as its founder, placed a particular emphasis on care for the sick and outcast, such as lepers.
 According to the New Testament, he and his Apostles went about curing the sick and anointing of the sick.
 According to the Parable of the Sheep and the Goats, which is found in Matthew 25, Jesus identified so strongly with the sick and afflicted that he equated serving them with serving him:

 The Good Samaritan by Aimé Morot (1880) illustrates Jesus' Parable of the Good Samaritan told in Luke.

 For I was hungry and you fed me, thirsty and you gave me drink.
 I was a stranger and you received me in your homes.
 Naked and you clothed me.
-I was sick and you took care of me, in prison and you visited me ...
+I was sick and you took care of me, in prison and you visited me [...]
 [W]hatever you did for one of these least brothers of mine, you did for me.

 In a 2013 presentation to its twenty-seventh international conference in 2013, the President of the Pontifical Council for the Pastoral Care of Health Care Workers, Zygmunt Zimowski, said that "The Church, adhering to the mandate of Jesus, 'Euntes docete et curate infirmos' (Mt 10:6-8, Go, preach and heal the sick), during the course of her history, which by now has lasted two millennia, has always attended to the sick and the suffering."